When in NUsearch, click the "Advanced Search" option. Then input your search terms as follows:

 The E.H.
 Duckworth Photographic Archive

 The E.H.
 Duckworth Photographic Archive contains more than 5,000 photos documenting Nigerian life in the decades just before independence.
 A British civil servant, Duckworth spent more than 20 years in Nigeria, where he was editor of and frequently a photographer for The Nigeria Magazine, which was founded to promote Nigerian national identity.
-His papers are now housed in the Bodleian Library's Commonwealth and African Studies collection, Oxford, but the photographs—plus several hundred glass lantern slides and thousands of original negatives—have spent most of the past 40 years packed up in the traveling trunks in which Duckworth shipped them back to England.
+His papers are now housed in the Bodleian Library's Commonwealth and African collections, but the photographs—plus several hundred glass lantern slides and thousands of original negatives—have spent most of the past 40 years packed up in the traveling trunks in which Duckworth shipped them back to England.
 The archive complements other colonial African photo collections in the Herskovits Library—notably the Winterton Collection of East African Photographs—in that it records images intended for an African, rather than colonial, audience.